Feature detection (web development): Techniques

 For a higher level of confidence, some feature tests will attempt to invoke the feature then look for clues that it behaved properly.
 For example, a test for support for cookies might attempt to set a value as a cookie and then verify it can be read back.

 Undetectables

 Some browser features are considered undetectable, because no clues are known to give sufficient confidence that a feature is supported.
-These are often because limited information available to the JavaScript environment in the browser; generally features must be exposed via the DOM in some way in order to be detectable using JavaScript.
+These are often because of limited information available to the JavaScript environment in the browser; generally features must be exposed via the DOM in some way in order to be detectable using JavaScript.

 When undetectables are encountered, it is common to turn to user agent sniffing as an alternative mechanism, or to employ defensive coding to minimise the impact if the feature turns out not to be supported.

 The Modernizr project maintains a record of known undetectables on their wiki.